Skip to Main Content

 Mountain Kitchens and What They Owe the Land

 The Aravis range sits between Annecy and the Mont Blanc massif, a stretch of the French Alps where the food culture has historically tracked the pastoral economy: reblochon from the plateau farms, tartiflette in the ski lodges, diots simmered with wine in the valley kitchens.
 Saint-Jean-de-Sixt occupies a junction in that landscape, a small commune at the crossroads of routes toward La Clusaz and the Col des Aravis, where a working village has slowly accumulated a small tier of restaurants worth the detour.
-Le Cairn, on the Route de Thônes, is the address in that tier that has drawn outside attention, holding a Michelin Plate in both 2024 and 2025.
+Le Cairn, at 41 Route de Thônes in Saint-Jean-de-Sixt, is a modern French fine dining restaurant with a Michelin Plate in 2024 and 2025.
 In Michelin's framework, the Plate designation signals food worth stopping for, distinguishing a kitchen from the broader mass of serviceable mountain restaurants without claiming the star-level ambition of operations like Flocons de Sel in Megève.

 The Ingredients the Alps Actually Provide